For magician Justin Flom, 2016 came in like a lion and went out like a raging lion. And 2017 looks like that lion still hasn’t been fed.

 Justin began posting videos on YouTube, Instagram, Facebook and anywhere else he could find an outlet online.
 The efforts paid off, when the staff of Las Vegas Weekly named him “Best Up-And-Coming Entertainer” in their 2013 Weekly Awards.

 In 2014, James Galea formed the Band of Magicians with Flom, Justin Willman, and Nate Staniforth.
 Not some mystical collective, but instead a bunch of ordinary dudes who dabble in the extraordinary.
-Justin Flom takes charge and is the “heart throb” of the group who often wears the kind of satisfied half-smile of the only person in the room who knows what’s going on.
-Justin does new-school card tricks and even a trick with everyone’s phone and Instagram.
+Justin Flom took charge and was the “heart throb” of the group who often wore the kind of satisfied half-smile of the only person in the room who knows what’s going on.
+Justin did new-school card tricks and even a trick with everyone’s phone and Instagram.
 The audience loved the magic during the Band of Magicians run, standing ovations and packed houses were proof.

 Online giant about.com listed Justin as one of their “Ten Magicians to Watch in 2015,” saying: “Along with his Wizard Wars television series, Flom’s career has soared with his ability to create a presence on social media and publish entertaining videos that go viral.
 Here’s another magician who will increase his mainstream presence.”

 For a kid from Minnesota, Justin Flom continues to captivate both online and in person.
-The numbers of his avid followers grows exponentially every week, and his new relationship with booking giant Creative Artists Agency will see him criss-crossing the globe through this year.
+The numbers of his avid followers grows exponentially every week.
 He is thankful daily for a family who planted a seed to entertain, to make people laugh, smile and sometimes gasp, and he looks forward to gathering in a new generation of magic lovers.

 Follow Justin at:

-Country Radio Seminar, February 8-10, 2016 – featured performing magic with
+Country Radio Seminar – featured performing magic with

 country stars Jennifer Nettles, Trace Adkins, Charles Kelley, Maddie & Tae, The Swon Brothers, Frankie Ballard, Tyler Farr that aired during the prestigious New Faces Show.

-Weinstein Company Oscar Party, February 27, 2016 – Harvey Weinstein flew
+Weinstein Company Oscar Party – Harvey Weinstein flew

 Justin to LA to perform magic for his A-list attendees including Lady Gaga, Nick Jonas, Ashley Tisdale, Chanel Iman, Kerry Washington, John Legend and more.

-America’s Morning Show, March 21, 2016 - Cumulus Radio’s syndicated morning show
+America’s Morning Show - Cumulus Radio’s syndicated morning show

 Ellen DeGeneres Show – three appearances to date